wchauwindesheim/MADS-deployment/lesson-1/exercise.md

-Please note that you will probably want to install dependencies in the ingest and preprocess images too, but if it are just one or two dependencies, it is reasonable to ommit the requirements file and simply do eg. `RUN pip install --no-cache-dir pandas` to install just pandas.
+Please note that you will probably want to install dependencies in the ingest and preprocess images too, but if it are just one or two dependencies, it is reasonable to omit the requirements file and simply do eg. `RUN pip install --no-cache-dir pandas` to install just pandas.

-I provides an example Makefile, to show you how to mount volumes with the `-v` flag
+I provided an example Makefile, for this structure, to show you how to mount volumes with the `-v` flag